-The City Council, Planning and Zoning Commission, Land Use Review Commission, the Historic Preservation Commission and Director are frequently referenced in this Land Development Code.
+The City Council, Planning and Zoning Commission, Land Use Review Commission, the Historic Preservation Commission and Director are frequently referenced in this Land Use Code.
 Reference should be made to Chapter 2 of the City Code for descriptions of these and other decision makers and administrative bodies, and their powers, duties, membership qualifications and related matters.

-The Director or the Planning and Zoning Commission will consider, review and decide all development applications for permitted uses including;
+The Director or the Planning and Zoning Commission will consider, review and decide all development applications for permitted uses including:

-- overall development plans;
+- Overall Development Plans;

 - PUD Overlays 640 acres or less;

-- basic development review plans; and
+- Basic Development Review plans; and

-- project development plans and final plans
+- Project Development Plans and Final Plans

-in accordance to the provisions of this Land Development Code.
+in accordance to the provisions of this Land Use Code.
 For those development applications subject to basic development review, the Director, or the Director's designee, is the authorized decision maker.
-For those development applications subject to administrative review (sometimes referred to as "Type 1 review"), the Director is the designated decision maker (see Section 6.3.7(A)(1)).
-For those development applications subject to Planning and Zoning Commission review (sometimes referred to as "Type 2 review"), the Planning and Zoning Commission is the designated decision maker (see Section 6.3.7(A)(2)).
-For PUD Overlays greater than 640 acres, the City Council is the designated decision maker after receiving a Planning and Zoning Commission recommendation.
-The permitted use list for a particular zone district and the development review procedure "steps" for a particular development application identifies which review, Type 1 or Type 2, will apply.
-For basic development review and building permit applications, the Director is the decision maker (see Sections 6.4 and 6.14).
+For those development applications subject to administrative review (sometimes referred to as "Type 1 review"), the Director is the designated decision maker (see Section 6.3.7(A)(2)).
+For those development applications subject to Planning and Zoning Commission review (sometimes referred to as "Type 2 review"), the Planning and Zoning Commission is the designated decision maker (see Section 6.3.7(A)(3)).
+For PUD Overlays greater than 640 acres, the City Council is the designated decision maker after receiving a Planning and Zoning Commission review application identifies which review, Type 1 or Type 2, will apply.
+For basic development review and building permit applications, the Director is the decision maker (see Sections 6.4 and 6.13).
 (See "Overview of Development Review Procedures," Section 6.2.2, below, for a further description of different levels of review.)
+City Council is the decision maker regarding the issuance of permits to conduct an activity or develop within an area of state interest pursuant to Article 6 after receiving a Planning and Zoning Commission recommendation.